wimblyd/tripletriad/README.md

 click to flip the card over, click to flip it back

-hit the boost button to open a card counter tool
+hit the boost button to open card counter tool

 hit the boost button again to clear the count